awsdocs/aws-greengrass-developer-guide/doc_source/setup-filter.other.md

-# Setting Up Other Devices<a name="setup-filter.other"></a>
+# Setting up other devices<a name="setup-filter.other"></a>

 Follow the steps in this topic to set up a device \(other than a Raspberry Pi\) to use as your AWS IoT Greengrass core\.

 **Tip**
-Or, to use a script that sets up your environment and installs the AWS IoT Greengrass Core software for you, see [Quick Start: Greengrass Device Setup](quick-start.md)\.
+Or, to use a script that sets up your environment and installs the AWS IoT Greengrass Core software for you, see [Quick start: Greengrass device setup](quick-start.md)\.

 If you're new to AWS IoT Greengrass, we recommend that you use a Raspberry Pi or an Amazon EC2 instance as your core device, and follow the [setup steps](module1.md) appropriate for your device\.
 To use a different device or [supported platform](what-is-gg.md#gg-platforms), follow the steps in this topic\.

-1. <a name="setup-jetson"></a>If your core device is an NVIDIA Jetson TX2, you must first flash the firmware with the JetPack 3\.3 installer\.
+1. <a name="setup-jetson"></a>If your core device is an NVIDIA Jetson device, you must first flash the firmware with the JetPack 4\.3 installer\.
 If you're configuring a different device, skip to step 2\.
 **Note**
 The JetPack installer version that you use is based on your target CUDA Toolkit version\.
-The following instructions use JetPack 3\.3 and CUDA Toolkit 9\.0 because the TensorFlow v1\.10\.1 and MXNet v1\.2\.1 binaries \(that AWS IoT Greengrass provides for machine learning inference on a Jetson TX2\) are compiled against this version of CUDA\.
-For more information, see [Perform Machine Learning Inference](ml-inference.md)\.
+The following instructions use JetPack 4\.3 and CUDA Toolkit 10\.0\.
+For information about using the versions appropriate for your device, see [How to Install Jetpack](https://docs.nvidia.com/jetson/jetpack/install-jetpack/index.html) in the NVIDIA documentation\.

-   1. On a physical desktop that is running Ubuntu 16\.04 or later, flash the firmware with the JetPack 3\.3 installer, as described in [Download and Install JetPack](https://docs.nvidia.com/jetson/archives/jetpack-archived/jetpack-33/index.html#jetpack/3.3/install.htm%3FTocPath%3D_____3) \(3\.3\) in the NVIDIA documentation\.
+   1. On a physical desktop that is running Ubuntu 16\.04 or later, flash the firmware with the JetPack 4\.3 installer, as described in [Download and Install JetPack](https://docs.nvidia.com/jetson/archives/jetpack-archived/jetpack-33/index.html#jetpack/3.3/install.htm%3FTocPath%3D_____3) \(4\.3\) in the NVIDIA documentation\.

       Follow the instructions in the installer to install all the packages and dependencies on the Jetson board, which must be connected to the desktop with a Micro\-B cable\.